Surfinfan/Course-Project-Getting_cleaning_data-/README.md

 # Course-Project-Getting_cleaning_data
-Course project of the Coursera Josh Hopkins course "Getting and Cleaning data" This prgam solves the problem in the final course project:
+Course project of the Coursera Josh Hopkins course "Getting and Cleaning data" This progam solves the problem in the final course project:

 1) Merges the training and the test sets to create one data set.
 2) Extracts only the measurements on the mean and standard deviation for each measurement.